voxel51/fiftyone/docs/source/cli/index.rst

       -a, --desktop         whether to launch a desktop App instance -w WAIT, --wait WAIT  the number of seconds to wait for a new App connection before returning if all connections are lost.
-If negative, the session will serve forever, regardless of connections
+If negative, the process will wait forever, regardless of connections

 **Examples**